Semantic Models for the First-stage Retrieval: A Comprehensive Review: Introduction

-In recent years, along with the development of representation learning methods in information retrieval (IR), we have witnessed an explosive growth of research interests on the first-stage semantic retrieval models.
+In recent years, along with the development of representation learning methods in information retrieval (IR), we have witnessed an explosive growth of research interests in the first-stage semantic retrieval models.
 Since 2013, the rise of word embedding technique~\cite{mikolov2013Distributed, pennington2014glove, bojanowski2017enriching} stimulates a large amount of work on exploiting it for the first-stage retrieval~\cite{clinchant2013aggregating, vulic2015monolingual, ganguly2015word}.
 Unlike the discrete symbolic representation, word embedding is a dense representation which may alleviate the vocabulary mismatch problem to some extent.
-After 2016, as deep neural models have shown their power in semantic modeling for the re-ranking stages, there is a surge of research interests in applying deep learning for the first-stage retrieval \cite{boytsov2016off, henderson2017efficient}.
-These end-to-end approaches have been studied either to improve the document representations within the conventional discrete symbolic representation paradigm \cite{zuccon2015integrating, zheng2015learning, dai2019context, nogueira2019document}, or directly form a new series of semantic retrieval models within the sparse/dense representation paradigm \cite{gillick2018end, humeau2019poly, zhang2020dc, khattab2020colbert, luan2020sparse}.
-Since there has been a significant body of works created, we believe it is the right time to survey the current status, learn from existing methods, and gain some insights for future development.
+After 2016, there is a surge of research interest in applying deep learning technique for the first-stage retrieval \cite{boytsov2016off, henderson2017efficient}.
+These approaches have been studied either to improve document representations within the conventional discrete symbolic representation paradigm~\cite{bai2020sparterm, dai2019context, nogueira2019document}, or directly form a new series of semantic retrieval models within the sparse/dense representation paradigm~\cite{zamani2018neural, jang2021uhd, gillick2018end, khattab2020colbert}.
+Since there has been a significant body of works created, we believe it is the right time to survey current status, learn from existing methods, and gain some insights for future development.